+2.2 Domain Configuration

-2.2 Domain Configuration: Environment-Related Resources versus Application-Related Resources be further classified into environment-related information and application-related information.
+In general, the WebLogic Server domain configuration file (config.xml) contains the configuration information required for a domain.
+This configuration information can be further classified into environment-related information and application-related information.
 Examples of environment-related information are the identification and definition of JMS servers, JDBC data sources, WebLogic persistent stores, and server network addresses.
 These system resources are usually unique from domain to domain.